 It should be noted that the DGRs have been prepared based on the information provided to date.
-Under section 75F(3) of the Environmental Planning and Assessment Act 1979 ('the Act'), the Director-General may alter or supplement these requirements if necessary and in light of any additional information that may be provided prior to the proponent seeking approval for the project.
+Under section 75F(3) of the Act, the Director-General may alter or supplement these requirements if necessary and in light of any additional information that may be provided prior to the proponent seeking approval for the project.